odoo/documentation/project/configuration/collaboration.rst

 Responsibilities
 ================

-In Odoo, you can assign the person who is in charge of the task.
+In Twenty20, you can assign the person who is in charge of the task.

 When creating a task, by default you are responsible for it.
 You can change this by simply typing the username of someone else and choosing